Motivation - What problem are we solving?

 Maximize Tolerance Width

 In volume production it is critical to understand how your assembly tolerances stackup into a finished product.
 Looser tolerances allow you to reduce part cost by increasing production speed, lengthening tool life, simplifying quality control and reducing scrap rate.
-You can use the Five Flute tolerance analysis template to conduct worst case and RSS statistical tolerancing for your assemblies.
+You can use the Five Flute tolerance calculator to conduct worst case and RSS analysis.
 For more complicated assemblies you should consider building a Monte Carlo simulation of your manufacturing process to understand and visualize assembly distributions, failure rates and sensitivity to failure.
-Check out our guide to building Monte Carlo simulations to get started.

 Formal Methodologies for High Volume Production